 All promotora/community connector projects are required to report on a standard set of impact measures as indicated below.
 This will allow information about all promotora/community connector projects to be aggregated at the state level, providing a more robust summary of the impact of this project type across the state.
-Other measures may be used with DDS review and approval.
+Other measures may be considered after a project has been awarded, with DDS review and approval.
 If a required measure is not applicable or practical for your project, email a short explanation to saegrantprogram@dds.ca.gov.